dmparrishphd/neatOveRse/Files/2/0/INSTALL.OPEN.md

 # Installing from Open-Packages

-You should be able to use something a lot like the following to install and attach the packages.
+You should be able to use something a lot like the following to install and attach the open packages.
 The order of installation should respect imports and depends (see the DESCRIPTION and NAMESPACE files of the package[s] in question).